fafnerzhang/python-search-api/README.md

 # Docker operations
-make docker-build   # Container building make docker-run     # Container deployment make docker-stop    # Container cleanup
+make docker-build   # Container building make test-docker-build # Container testing with health checks make docker-run     # Container deployment make docker-stop    # Container cleanup
 ```

-This approach ensures that developers can run the exact same commands locally as those used in the CI/CD pipeline, providing consistency and reliability across all environments.
+This approach ensures that developers can run the exact same commands locally as those used in the CI pipeline, providing consistency and reliability across all environments.

 ## 📄 License